Frontline season 3

 This is a list of the 13 episodes of series three of Frontline, which aired in 1997.
-In the third and final season, the show-within-the-show becomes the most respected and well-rated current affairs program in Australia however the politics and manipulations behind the scenes remain the same.
+In the third and final season, the show-within-the-show becomes the most respected and well-rated current affairs program in Australia; however, the politics and manipulations behind the scenes remain unchanged.

 All of the show's episodes were written and directed by Rob Sitch (Mike Moore), Jane Kennedy (Brooke Vandenberg), Santo Cilauro (Geoffrey Salter) – who also did most of the camera work – and Tom Gleisner.